fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-11-developing-with-apple-silicon.md

 tags: [macos]
 ---

 In software development, certain software were not designed to run on the ARM-based Apple Silicon.
-Thankfully, there are pretty nice workarounds.
-Like for the rest of this blog, this post aims to serve as a personal notebook and so I can more easily share my findings.
+Thankfully, there are workarounds.
+Like for the rest of this blog, this post aims to serve as a personal notebook and also for sharing this knowledge.

 <!--more-->

 ## Apple Silicon vs Intel in the Terminal

-WIP notes:

-- softwareupdate --install-rosetta
-- Duplicate, rename to "Terminal Rosetta" and tick "Open using Rosetta".
-Or, from the native Apple Silicon Terminal app, run `arch -x86_64 <command>`
+MacOS ships with the Terminal.app.
+This runs native on Apple Silicon but allows for a customization where it would run under Rosetta 2.

+I have duplicated this application and renamed the duplicate into "Terminal Rosetta".
+Then I've ticked the "Open using Rosetta" checkbox after having hit <keyb>Cmd</keyb>+<keyb>i</keyb> on the icon.
+This gives me two Terminal applications.
+One to run native applications in and one for Intel emulation.

-- All commands in this post are executed in the normal Apple Silicon Terminal.
+All commands in this guide has been executed in the default and native Terminal app, unless stated otherwise.

-- In this guide, you can look at my shell/sourcing.sh to see how I have set up the different tools...
+When reading this guide, it might be helpful to also be aware of my [dotfiles](https://github.com/fredrikaverpil/dotfiles) setup, and in particular the [`sourcing.sh` script](https://github.com/fredrikaverpil/dotfiles/blob/main/shell/sourcing.sh) which gets sourced by my shell.

 ## Installing two variants of certain software